rackspace/runway/docs/source/installation.rst

 Why Version Lock Per-Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Locking the version of runway per-project will allow you to:
+Locking the version of Runway per-project will allow you to:

-- Specify the version(s) of runway compatible with your deployments config
+- Specify the version(s) of Runway compatible with your deployments config
-- Ensure runway executions are performed with the same version (regardless of where/when they occur -- avoids the dreaded "works on my machine")
+- Ensure Runway executions are performed with the same version (regardless of where/when they occur -- avoids the dreaded "works on my machine")